wamp-proto/wamp-proto/rfc/text/advanced/ap_51_e2e_encryption.md

 attribute to underlying WAMP message carrying encrypted payload.
 If target peer doesn't have a secret key it can examine message details and make a `CALL` to provided RPC requesting encryption key.

+RPC may be registered on any side that encrypts payload: *Caller*, *Callee* or *Publisher* or by 3rd party Key exchange component.

 In any case at this point there is no secure channel between peers, so initiator peer can not simply send secret key as this will violate E2EE principle.
 Secure transfer of encryption keys are done using [Public-key cryptography](https://en.wikipedia.org/wiki/Public-key_cryptography)